The Course Program Structure

 further details can also be found in the course prospectus.

 Level 2 Introduction to Counselling is a short course designed to provide students with a taster of counselling training.
 This also gives the student an opportunity to experience the School’s teaching style, course structure and safe learning environment to see if they wish to continue their counselling training journey with Life-Force School.

 During this course students are introduced to Carl Roger’s core conditions and the basic listening and reflecting skills.

-The School offers three Stage 2 courses annually which start in February, May and September and these run over 5 course days fortnightly on a Sundays.
+The School offers three Level 2 courses annually which start in February, May and September and these run over 5 course days fortnightly on a Sundays.

 Students are required to complete 16 hours of personal therapy during this training year.

 The Level 3 course starts in January and finishes in November each year and runs over 18 course days fortnightly on Saturday’s.
 This also includes, as part of the training, a residential weekend in mid-June each year.